 Getting help from a tutor at the Academic Support Center is simple: Just come by for help.
 We're free for students, and we've got convenient hours and online support.
-You can drop by for quick help; enroll in Project Mainstay, a grant program that gives you a tutor-mentor, technology if you need it, and social and cultural opportunities to build a stronger college experience; or (if you qualify) make an appointment to see a specific tutor.
+You can drop by for quick help; enroll in TRiO Student Support Services, a grant program that gives you a tutor-mentor, technology if you need it, and social and cultural opportunities to build a stronger college experience; or (if you qualify) make an appointment to see a specific tutor.

 There's no reason not to get help!
 Stop in, call, or find more information online, but whatever you do, don't struggle alone.